*This article was originally published in July of 2018. Most recent update was October 3 2019.

 The Best Climbing Routes In Suesca (to get you started)

 Haztelo Panchito (5.11c, Zone -”Haztelo Panchito”) – A steep and powerful route with a no hands rest in the middle leading to a pumper finish.
-A good place to show off to the local tourists.
+A good place to show off.

 Alta Variante (5.12d, Zone – “Sueños de un Seductor”) – Vertical climbing leads to an technical crux followed by a no hands rest.
 Stellar.